telerik/kendo-ui-core/docs/introduction.md

 ### Telerik Kendo UI<sup>®</sup> Professional

 Kendo UI Professional is one of the commercial versions of Kendo UI and is formerly known as Kendo UI Complete.
-It is a comprehensive framework that provides 70+ widgets and features, and includes a simple and consistent programming interface, a rock-solid DataSource, out-of-the-box themes, a MVVM framework, and more.
+It is a comprehensive framework providing 70+ Kendo UI components, and including a simple and consistent programming interface, a rock-solid DataSource, out-of-the-box themes, a MVVM framework, and more.
 It is suitable for professional applications that require expert and timely technical support.

 * [List of Kendo UI Components](http://docs.telerik.com/KENDO-UI/list-of-widgets)
 * [Browser Support](http://docs.telerik.com/KENDO-UI/browser-support)